j0ly/FirstProject/REPORT.md

 ```

 ## A6-Sensitive Data Exposure
-Credit card numbers are sent without SSL in cleartext with POST.
+Credit card numbers are sent in cleartext with POST, over an unencrypted connection.

 ### How to identify
 Capture the (imaginary) credit card numbers using OWASP ZAP.